Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 The yarn: the final form (but not the starting point)

-When you finally get to the yarn, you hold in your hands something that is already the result of dozens of decisions.
+When you finally get to the yarn, you have in your hands something that is already the result of dozens of decisions.

 It's not just a thread.